-- · Always supervise your children. - When near cars, hold their hand or hold them close to keep them safe. - If you are the only adult at home and need to move a vehicle, even only a small distance, place your child securely in the vehicle with you while you move it.
+- · Always supervise your children. - Hold their hand or hold them close to keep them safe when near cars. - If you need to move a vehicle and you are the only adult around, place your child securely in the vehicle with you while you move it.